-Osaka Gas at its Board of Directors meeting held on December 23, 2021 resolved that remuneration for the executives would reflect the ESG indicators achievement coefficient of the previous fiscal year in order to help improve short- and medium- to long-term improvements in corporate value.
-In the environmental field, the ESG indicators achievement coefficient takes into account how much the target for CO2 emissions reduction has been achieved for achieving carbon neutrality.
-The resolution took effect with remuneration for July 2023 and thereafter, paid based on the results for FY2023.3
+Osaka Gas at its Board of Directors meeting held on December 23, 2021 resolved that remuneration for the executives would reflect the ESG indicators achievement coefficient of the previous fiscal year in order to help short- and medium- to long-term improvements in corporate value.
+The resolution took effect with remuneration for July 2023 and thereafter, paid based on the results for FY2023.3.
+From FY2025.3 onward, the ESG indicators achievement coefficient includes the achievement of the target for providing carbon neutral energy and other non-financial (materiality) indicators included in the Medium-Term Management Plan 2026.
+Please see P.123-P.124 for officer remuneration system.